cdona0908/professional-readme-generator/README.md

   ## Description

-  Every project should have a corresponding README file, providing information about it.
+  Every project should have a corresponding README file providing information about it.

   This application aims to accomplish that goal by dynamically generating a README.md file based on the answers entered by the user in the command-line.
 This allows the project creator to devote more time working on the project.